nl900/OMDB-query-in-Docker/README.md

 ## Option 1 Pull docker image from Docker Hub </br>
-To run
 In terminal run below command, enter in <> API key for OMDB and give the container a name.
 ```shell
  sudo docker run -ti -e OMDB_API_KEY=<api key> --name <container_name> nl900/omdb-query
  ```
 Follow on screen instructions.
-Once you quit the application by pressing q, the docker container stops.
-To run again, run in terminal In terminal, run the command below, there's no need to give the API key again
+Once you quit the application by pressing q, the docker container stops.</br> To run again, run in terminal, run the command below, there's no need to give the API key again
 ```shell
 sudo docker start -i <container_name>
 ```